Homemade vanilla wafers are easy to make and so much more delicious than the store-bought version. You’ll never buy them in a box again!

 How to Store

 Store these vanilla wafers in an airtight container at room temperature for up to a week.
+I don’t recommend storing them in the fridge, as this will affect the texture.

-Once vanilla wafer cookies have cooled completely, transfer them to an airtight container or freezer bag and freeze them for up to 3 months.
+Once the vanilla wafer cookies have cooled completely, transfer them to an airtight container or freezer bag and freeze them for up to 3 months.
 When you’re ready to enjoy, simply thaw the wafers at room temperature before serving.

 More Classic Cookie Recipes